PoCInnovation/open-source-project-template/README.md

-> If you see this section, you have juste created a repository using [PoC Innovation's Open-Source project template](https://github.com/PoCInnovation/open-source-project-template).
-Check the [`getting started guide`](./.github/getting-started.md).
+> If you see this section, you've just created a repository using [PoC Innovation's Open-Source project template](https://github.com/PoCInnovation/open-source-project-template).
+Check the [getting started guide](./.github/getting-started.md).

 # [PROJECT'S NAME]